Cuddington, Eddisbury: Cuddington railway station and the Whitegate Way

 The railway transformed the village linking it with Manchester and Chester as well as Winsford with the Whitegate way (now closed and used by walkers, cyclists and as a bridleway).
 The new railway opened to passengers in 1870 shops and businesses grew up around the station.
 Wealthy commuters, from Manchester, Chester and Northwich, moved to the village increasing the population and changing its location for the merging in 1935.

 Grand houses and John Douglas

-The wealth of these commuters can be seen in the grand houses that were built in the area.
 Many of the village's fine houses were designed by John Douglas who was born in Sandiway, at Park Cottage.
-He is regarded as one of the outstanding architects of his generation and was an unrivalled master of church design.
-St John's Church, Sandiway, is built on the site of which he donated to the village.
-He was also responsible for much of Victorian Chester including the design of the famous Eastgate Clock.
-Other houses in the village include Hefferson Grange, Dalefords Manor, Gorstage Hall, Sandiway Lodge, Overdale, Nunsmere Hall, Sandiway Manor, Littlefold, Pettypool House and Oakmere Hall (1867).
+He is regarded as one of the outstanding architects of his generation.
+St John's Church, Sandiway, is built on the site which he donated to the village.
+Other houses in the village include Oakmere Hall (1867).

 Present day

-Today, Cuddington is a mainly residential village popular for its peaceful rural location and good transport links.
-The village is surrounded by fields and woodland with many public footpaths (like the Whitegate Way) and the nearby ancient Delamere Forest is popular with walkers and cyclists.
-With a railway station on the line linking Chester with Manchester situated on the crossing of two main trunk roads, Cuddington is within easy reach of the nearby cities and the UK motorway network.
+Cuddington is a mainly residential village.

 Petty Pool

-Many of the homes above have now become residential homes for the elderly.
-Petty Pool however has become an outdoor activity centre and college run by the Petty Pool Trust.
+Many of the homes have now become residential homes for the elderly.
+Petty Pool has become an outdoor activity centre and college run by the Petty Pool Trust.

-Blakemere Craft Centre

-Situated in Sandiway the craft centre was once a farm and, after converting to a craft centre, has attracted many visitors to the area with over 25 shops including two pet shops (one specifically for dogs); eclectic art, teddy bears, traditional toys and games, chess sets, carved and turned wood items and handmade cards to mention but a few.
-There is an aquatic and falconry centre and garden centre.